Skip to content

 • Never use: 60 seconds or less - this will break active sessions

-When scaling backend replicas (.Values.main.replicaCount > 1):
+When scaling API replicas (.Values.api.replicaCount > 1):

 • Use cloud-native load balancers with cookie-based affinity when possible